MIPS/gcc/gcc/config/arm/types.md

 ; store2             store 2 words to memory from arm registers.
 ; store3             store 3 words to memory from arm registers.
 ; store4             store 4 (or more) words to memory from arm registers.
-; trap               cause a trap in the kernel.
 ; udiv               unsigned division.
 ; umaal              unsigned multiply accumulate accumulate long.
 ; umlal              unsigned multiply accumulate long.